-Further confirmation that the make allowance already covers balancing costs can be derived from the study by Dr. Ling that the proponents rely upon in their proposal-"Cost of Balancing Milk Supplies: Northeast Regional Market," published by the RBCS (Report 188).
-Although I do not, for reasons I will discuss later, agree with several aspects of that study, the key point here is that Dr. Ling concludes that, assuming operating reserves are 10% and seasonal reserves are as he calculated, all of the balancing needs of the Northeast order can be provided by three butter powder plants which can each process three million pounds of milk per day at full capacity, and which on average operate at 67% of plant capacity on an annual basis.
+Further confirmation that the make allowance already covers balancing costs can be derived from the study by Dr. Ling that the proponents rely upon in their proposal-"Cost of Balancing Milk Supplies: Northeast Regional Market," published by USDA's Rural Business Cooperative Service (Hearing Exh.
+12).
+Although IDFA does not agree with several aspects of that study, the key point here is that Dr. Ling concludes that, assuming operating reserves are 10% and seasonal reserves are as he calculated, all of the balancing needs of the Northeast order can be provided by three butter powder plants which can each process three million pounds of milk per day at full capacity, and which on average operate at 67% of plant capacity on an annual basis.
+(Yonkers (IDFA), Hearing Exh.
+21, p.
+15; see also Ling (USDA), Hearing Transcript, pp. 332-33, 337; Hearing Exh.
+12, pp. 2-5).
 Dr. Ling then concludes that, assuming operating reserves are 20% and seasonal reserves are as he calculated, all of the balancing needs of the Northeast order can be provided by four butter powder plants which can each process three million pounds of milk per day at full capacity, and which on average operate at 75% of plant capacity on an annual basis.
+(Yonkers (IDFA), Hearing Exh.
+21, p.
+15; see also Ling (USDA), Hearing Transcript, pp. 341-43; Hearing Exh.
+12, pp. 6-8).

-But the plants whose costs were utilized for purposes of setting make allowances only operate on an annual basis at 47.9% of plant capacity.
-That was the testimony at the May 2000 milk order hearings of Land O' Lakes witness Dennis

-Schad, who testified that "the RBCS survey of seven butter powder plants places the average utilization of those plants at 47.9."
-(Hearing Transcript, p.
+But the plants whose costs were utilized by USDA for purposes of setting make allowances only operate on an annual basis at 47.9% of plant capacity.
+That was the testimony at the May 2000 milk order hearings of Land O' Lakes witness Dennis Schad, who testified that "the RBCS survey of seven butter powder plants places the average utilization of those plants at 47.9."
+(Yonkers (IDFA), Hearing Exh.
+21, pp. 15-16, citing the May 2000 Hearing Transcript, p.
 1212).
 USDA picked up on this fact in its December 7, 2000 tentative final decision, noting that "the capacity utilization estimates [are] less than 50 percent for the plants in the RBCS survey."
 Federal Register, Volume 65, Page 76843.
-USDA made the exact same observation in the October 25, 2001 recommended decision.
-Federal Register, Volume 66, Page 54078 ("the capacity utilization estimates [are] less than 50 percent for the plants in the RBCS survey").
+USDA made the exact same observation in the October 25, 2001 recommended decision, Federal Register, Volume 66, Page 54078 ("the capacity utilization estimates [are] less than 50 percent for the plants in the RBCS survey"), and again in the November 7, 2002, final decision, Federal Register, Volume 67, Page 67921 ("the capacity utilization percentage estimates [are] less than 50 percent for the plants in the RBCS survey").

 All else being equal, a plant that operates at a higher percent of capacity will have lower per unit of production costs than a plant operating at a lower percent of capacity.
+(Yonkers (IDFA), Hearing Exh.
+21, p.
+16).
+Dr. Ling so concludes in his study.
+(Ling (USDA), Hearing Transcript, p.
+345; Hearing Exh.
+12, p.
+6).
 Thus, given that USDA set the make allowance so that a butter powder plant operating at 47.9% of capacity could cover all of its fixed and variable costs (including a return on investment), it necessarily follows that a plant operating at 67%, or 75%, of capacity will do so.
+(Yonkers (IDFA), Hearing Exh.
+21, p.
+16).
+And, as noted above, these are the capacity utilizations of the plants that Dr. Ling determines could balance the entire Northeast order.
+Yonkers (IDFA), Hearing Exh.
+21, p.
+15; see also Ling (USDA), Hearing Transcript, pp. 332-33, 337, 241-43; Hearing Exh.
+12, pp. 2-8).